kernelwernel/topgg-autovoter/readme.md

 - uses your account thats already logged into top.gg
 - you must be logged into top.gg on google chrome for this to work properly
+  - or you may optionally pass in your `connect.sid` cookie

 ## Installation